We can't do what we do without Volunteers!

 The first steps towards volunteering with the Hospital begins with completing an application which can be found in the top right corner of this page.

-Our next New Volunteer Orientation will be held on
+Our next New Volunteer Orientations will be held on

 Saturday, July 21, 2018 at 11:00am - 12:30pm

 You must apply online and reply to the confirmation e-mail to receive reservations prior to attending orientation.

 Volunteers must be at least 16 years old, and minors are required to have a signed parent-permission form on file prior to starting to volunteer.
 An up-to-date tetanus shot is advised but not required.